Simulating Open Quantum Systems Using Hamiltonian Simulations: Preliminaries

 where $\{W^j\}^J_{j=1}$ are independent Gaussian random variables with zero expectation and unit variance. $\dt$ is a discretization of $\rd t$ in \eqref{eqn:SDE_for_Lindblad} and $\sqrt{\dt}W^j$ is a discretization of $\rd W^j_t$.
 This scheme provides a first-order approximation to the solution in the weak sense.
 Specifically, for $N\in\mathbb{N}$ and $T=N\dt$, we have

 where $\ket{\psi_T}$ is the solution of \eqref{eqn:SDE_for_Lindblad} and the constant is independent of $\dt$.

-Like ordinary differential equations (ODEs), higher-order numerical schemes can be obtained through a high-order expansion of stochastic differential equations (SDEs).
-Due to the presence of the Brownian motion terms, the It\^o-Taylor expansion needs to be employed.
-This leads to many more terms when compared to such expansions from ODEs (see higher-order schemes in \cref{sec:all_scheme}).
+Like ordinary differential equations (ODEs), higher-order numerical schemes can be obtained through a high-order expansion of SDEs.
+Due to the presence of the Brownian-motion terms, the It\^o-Taylor expansion needs to be employed.
+This leads to many more terms when compared to such expansions from ODEs (see the higher-order schemes in \cref{sec:all_scheme}).